skelebro1/dotfiles/README.md

 - Work in progress...

 ## Manual
-- Clone this repository
+- Clone this repository.
-- Install all the applications
+- Install all the applications.
-- Copy all the files to `$HOME/.config/bspwm` folder
+- Copy all the files to `$HOME/.config/bspwm` directory.
 - Enjoy!

 # Inspiration